Evelyn92/FlowMRI/docs/nav/papers/retrospective_correction.md

 - What sequence?
     - T1-weighted MPRAGE sequence
 - What recon?

-    - each k-space line from each coil -> corrected for phase ramps -> regridded in 3D k-space (NUFFT) with the estimated rigid body motion param as suggested by Gallichan [23]
+    - Each k-space line from each coil -> corrected for phase ramps -> regridded in 3D k-space (NUFFT) with the estimated rigid body motion param as suggested by Gallichan [23]
     - Motion-corrected images were reconed for each coil -> the adaptive combine method was used to create the final image.
 - What Electromagnetic tracking data look like?

-    translation and rotation of each scan..
+    - Translation and rotation of each scan..
 - How do we get the reference image?
     - Still images (include involuntary movements)
 - What is the protocol?